Southern Baptist official and Trump critic Russell Moore to leave his post | Politics

 But during the 2016 presidential campaign, Moore emerged as a vocal critic of Trump, saying the then-candidate's personal behavior meant he was unworthy of the office.
 He criticized evangelicals who unreservedly backed the Republican nominee.

-"What a scandal to the gospel of Jesus Christ and to the integrity of our witness," Moore wrote in 2016 after vulgar sexual comments made by Trump about women surfaced online. (https://reut.rs/2T5DVpb) In January, Moore called on Trump to resign as president after his supporters stormed the U.S. Capitol and interrupted the formal congressional certification of Biden's election victory. (https://reut.rs/3bFhldo)
+"What a scandal to the gospel of Jesus Christ and to the integrity of our witness," Moore wrote in 2016 after vulgar sexual comments made by Trump about women surfaced online https://reut.rs/2T5DVpb.
+In January, Moore called on Trump to resign as president after his supporters stormed the U.S. Capitol and interrupted the formal congressional certification of Biden's election victory.

-"Mr. President, people are dead", Moore said in a tweet on Jan.
-8. "Could you please step down and let our country heal?"
+"Mr. President, people are dead", Moore wrote in a tweet on Jan.
+8, two days after the attack.
+"Could you please step down and let our country heal?"
 Moore is expected to leave his post June 1, and the commission's board said it would soon begin searching for a successor, according to the Wall Street Journal.

-The Christian Today magazine, where Moore will now work as a public theologian, was founded in 1956 and is a publication focused on the American evangelical movement.
+The Christianity Today magazine, where Moore will now work as a public theologian, was founded in 1956 and is a publication focused on the American evangelical Christian movement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)